-If these payments are incorrectly paid to you in Box 1 of Form W-2, first try to get a corrected Form W-2 from the payer.
-If you cannot get a corrected Form W-2, follow one of these two processes:
+If these payments are incorrectly paid to you in Box 1 of a W-2, first try to get a corrected W-2 from the payer.
+If you can't get a corrected W-2, follow one of these processes:

 Exclude these payments from your return